lazyxeon/Genesis-Code-Protocol/README.md

 Deliverables: <Specify high‑level outputs>.
 # optional runner(s)
 attach runner <code|physical|theory|ot|mobility|lifesci|agMRV|fintech>
-At each ⛔ checkpoint, reply with proceed 1 , branch Phase <N> , return C#.# , or end & export .
+At each ⛔ checkpoint, reply with proceed 1 , branch Phase <N> , return C#.# or end & export .
-Switch modes at any time with switch to auto mode or switch to full run mode .
-Auto mode prints the full decision card before acting.
+You can switch modes at any time with switch to auto mode or switch to full run mode .
+In Auto Mode the full decision card is printed before acting.
-•
+Phase Map & Gates
-•
+The Flagship edition preserves the phase numbering (−1 through 15) of V49 but requires each phase to satisfy the Flagship rubric.
+See Charts & Graphs for a visual phase map, a table of checkpoints and the universal gate decision card.
 •
 •
 •